 0430: Wake-up.

+0500: Return to River Ganges.
+At this hour the streets were less crowded, so our bus could drive farther and we walked the rest of the way.
+All along the road dividers were people sleeping or waking up to beg from us.
+Most of them were old or crippled; many of the old come to Varanasi because if you die there you automatically achieve moksha –the liberation of the soul.
+Down at the river we boarded a boat and sailed down and back to witness all the different religious practices that take place there.
+The Ganges is considered sacred by the Hindus.
 It is a required pilgrimage, and washing in the river is supposed to release their souls from the rebirth cycle.
 There were different ghats –basically docks, but steps leading down to the river, not raised walkways) –for different people; there was one specifically for widows, and one where the Muslims washed.
 They don’t believe the river is sacred, but they just wash there; I don’t know why on earth they would think that was a good idea –the water is polluted with chemicals from factories and a dark, murky, oily brown with trash and corpses floating in it.
 I don’t really understand why the Hindus would not want to protect and clean the river if they consider it so sacred.
 The most shocking moment of the morning was seeing a bloated, grey corpse of a child floating just inches past our boat.
 I’m sorry if this image was hard for any of you to read, but it was even harder for me to see.
 Pregnant women and children under eight are not cremated; instead their bodies are simply disposed of in the river.
 At each end of the section of ghats are cremation ghats –one for the poor and one for the rich.
 The bodies are carried up on stretchers wrapped in gold paper (at least at the rich ghat).
 They are covered in sandalwood and the pyres are burned until the body is cremated.
 Part of the ashes is then thrown into the Ganges.
 This ceremony is also only attended by men.
 Afterwards we were supposed to see some of the major temples of Varanasi, but the recent terrorism has tightened security and so one we could not enter and the other we had extremely limited time.

 0845: Breakfast.

 0945: Shopping tour.
 We went to a silk shop where we saw the old and new methods of making silk.
 Both processes were extremely intricate, but the old way was so impressive.
 It takes two people to work the looms.
 One man sits above and selects different strings to separate and pull back that then dictate the pattern; this pattern he has completely memorized.
 Another man sits at the loom and throws spools of the silk through and then tightens the weave.
 Afterwards we had the option of going to a bead store.
 I bought some bangles that are so tiny –they barely fit over my hands, and I have to use lotion so they will slide over, but they’re so pretty.
+There were also women upstairs doing henna so I got a design from my wrist to two fingertips.
+It made packing very difficult though!

 1200: Leave for airport.
 We had lunch at the airport –can you guess?
 That’s right, another buffet!
 So strange.
 We had 3 very long hours before our flight; travelling without an iPod sucks.